MicrosoftDocs/playfab-docs/playfab-docs/sdks/postman/executing-the-playfab-api-via-postman.md

 ### Disclaimer

-Postman is an HTTP Request tool useful to intermediate and advanced users.
+Postman is an HTTP Request tool, useful to both intermediate and advanced users.

 ### Initial setup

 1. Get [Google Chrome](https://google.com/chrome).
 2. Get [Postman](https://www.getpostman.com/), the free Chrome plugin.
-After you have Postman, you should see a screen similar to the following.
+3. After you have Postman, you should see a screen similar to the one shown below.

    ![Postman - Blank screen](media/tutorials/postman-blank-screen.png)